 Living with posttraumatic stress disorder can leave you feeling like you’re stuck in one of your worst moments.
 It can make you believe that you’re not worthy of happiness and that moving on from a traumatic event is hopeless.

-By pursuing professional treatment for PTSD or other trauma, you can begin to develop the coping skills necessary to shake those feelings of despair.
+By pursuing professional treatment for PTSD, you can begin to develop the coping skills necessary to shake those feelings of despair.
 Benefits of PTSD treatment can include:

 - Working with a team of compassionate professionals